bagaturchess/GPS_Ads_15.0.0/README.md

 ## How to use it

-1. Download the distribution and extract the projects into your Eclipse workspace
+1. Download the distribution and extract the projects on the file system
 2. Import the projects in Eclipse as existing library projects
 3. Put a reference to the android-google-play-services-ads project from your Eclipse application project
 4. Call MobileAds.initialize(this, "YOUR_ADMOB_APP_ID") in your Application onCreate method